progenetix/progenetix.github.io-legacy/pages/_posts/2021-08-31-biocharacteristics-removal.md

 At this stage we keep the current `extyernalReferences` "grab bag" list.

-[^1]: Here, "PGX" means that the attribute is part of the Phenopackets standard, while "pgx" labels it as specific to Progenetix.
+[^1]: Here, "PXF" means that the attribute is part of the Phenopackets standard, while "pgx" labels it as specific to Progenetix.